 At 12, Sylvie Hugues’ life changed.
 She then lives in Cullera, a village near Valencia, in Spain.
 Returning from a school trip, she is told that her mother has just been murdered by her second husband, a Guardia Civil police officer.
 She must then suddenly leave Spain, and the paradise of childhood, to find in the Parisian suburbs a father who does not know how to love her as well as an aggressive stepmother.
 To the grief of mourning is added that of exile.
 From this period of her life, she has only kept a family album, some yellowed papers and the court judgment.
 Her father-in-law was only given a two years prison sentence. «Passionate crime » was the reason given then … Today we would rather talk about woman’s murder.
 Her project « El Pueblo » aims at building a book of texts and photographs to exorcise the demons of the past.

 Thus was born the « El Pueblo » project which will be finalized thanks to the Treilles residence.
-It will be a question of building a book of texts and photographs, a work to exorcise the demons of the past, and to propose an « autonomous » work where the intimate becomes universal.
+It will be building a book of texts and photographs, a work to exorcise the demons of the past, and to propose an « autonomous » work where the intimate becomes universal.

 The work of the photographer M’hammed Kilito focuses on questions relating to identity, memory, migration and social determinism.
-M’hammed is the recipient of a grant from the Magnum Foundation (2018) and participated in the Eddie Adams Workshop (2019).
+M’hammed has been the recipient of a grant from the Magnum Foundation (2018) and participated in the Eddie Adams Workshop (2019).
 He also obtained a grant from AFAC (Arab Fund for Arts and Culture) and funding from the Prince Claus Fund (2018).
 His work has been presented at Sharjah Art Foundation (Sharjah), Tate Modern (London), PHotoESPAÑA (Madrid), Amman Image Festival (Amman), Addis Foto Fest (Addis Ababa), Biennale internationale de Casablanca (Casablanca), Rétine Argentique ( Marseille), Fotofilmic Gallery (Vancouver), Beirut Image Festival (Beirut).
 M’hammed’s photographs have been published, among others, in The Wall Street Journal, World Press Photo, El Pais and the Washington Post.
 He is a member of the African Photojournalism Database – a project of the World Press Photo Foundation and Everyday Africa.
 He also contributes to Everyday Middle East and North Africa, a collection of images that give a more precise view of daily life than what is generally seen in the media of the region.
 He studied photography at the Ottawa School of Art and holds a master’s degree in political science from the University of Ottawa.

 His project : « The Moroccan Youth »

-This project is an investigation into the choice of a personal identity for Moroccan youth from a selection of portraits of young people who take their destinies in hand with the courage to choose their own realities, often pushing the limits of society far .
+This project is an investigation into the choice of a personal identity for Moroccan youth from a selection of portraits of young people who take their destinies in hand with the courage to choose their own realities, often pushing far the limits of society.
 Whether through their creative activities, their appearance or their sexuality, they convey the image of a young, awakening, changing Morocco, claiming the right to be different and celebrating diversity.
 On a daily basis, these young people challenge the conservative and traditional standards of Moroccan society.
 They cultivate their private oasis despite the obstacles they hit in a country which they say is not progressing at the same pace as they are.

 Human with an enthusiastic tendency, quick to wonder and quite impatient, Jean-François Spricigo is not convinced by the need to define himself through a profession, nor by possible medals and other scars, or by anything else.
 Each day he discovers the intensity of tranquility, welcoming in a better way the necessary storms – sometimes disturbing but always bright – which arise from the mysteries of the night, from the mystery of Life.
 He thanks from the bottom of his heart the generous outstretched hands of his fellows, cited as each implicitly invited the others: Jacques Brel, Henry David Thoreau, Nine Inch Nails, Friedrich Nietzsche, Osamu Tezuka, Pierre Desproges, David Lynch, Itsuo Tsuda , Alfred Schnittke, Eric Baret, Franz Schubert, Jiddu Krishnamurti, Hiko, and for the occasion the Treilles Foundation to offer him the wings towards this new horizon.
 He unconditionally loves nature and animals; step by step, he finally lives serenely the inconsistency of the species to which he belongs.